LZDQ/winterbridge/README.md

 #### auto selecting hardest block

 Press a key to select the hardest block.
 Saves a lot time for block-in, cause when you are digging downwards, you will want to use the hardest block (which you gathered from their bed defense) to block other players.
 This also saves some time when doing your bed defense.
 Default order: `Obsidian` -> `End Stone` -> `Wood` -> `Clay` -> `Wool`.
+I realize that there is a better way to decide the order but I don't want to bother to change it.

 -----

 #### block-in

 Press a key to cover your nearby area.
-See video tutorial for more.
+Instant block-in, and it works.

 -----